-In frequentist statistics, probability is interpreted as the frequency of the outcome of a repeatable experiment.
+In frequentist statistics, probability is interpreted as the limiting frequency of the outcome of a repeatable experiment.
 The most important tools in this framework are parameter estimation, covered in Section 40.2, statistical tests, discussed in Section 40.3, and confidence intervals, which are constructed so as to cover the true value of a parameter with a specified probability, as described in Section 40.4.2.
 Note that in frequentist statistics one does not define a probability for a hypothesis or for the value of a parameter.

-In Bayesian statistics, the interpretation of probability is more general and includes degree of belief (called subjective probability).
-One can then speak of a probability density function (p.d.f.) for a parameter, which expresses one's state of knowledge about where its true value lies.
+In Bayesian statistics, the subjective interpretation of probability is used to quantify one's degree of belief in a hypothesis.
+This allows one to define a probability density function (p.d.f.) for a parameter, which reflects one's knowledge about where its true value lies.

 Bayesian methods provide a natural means to include additional information, which in general may be subjective; in fact they require prior probabilities for the hypotheses (or parameters) in question, i.e., the degree of belief about the parameters' values, before carrying out the measurement.
 Using Bayes' theorem (Eq.
 (39.4)), the prior degree of belief is updated by the data from the experiment.
 Bayesian methods for interval estimation are discussed in Sections 40.4.1 and 40.4.2.4.